 When I first began taking piano lessons, my instructor would always have me practice everything to a metronome.
-I am very thankful for this because as I got older and became more passionate about piano, I realized how important of a lesson this was for me.
+I am very thankful for this because as I got older and became more passionate about piano, I realized how important a lesson this was for me.
 A metronome for piano use is extremely important for a pianist who is just starting out, as well as for a pianist who has been playing their whole life.

 The purpose of the metronome is to instill rhythm and help musicians develop technical skills.
 My overall opinion is that you will become a better musician if you one because it instills rhythm into your brain early.